novaenebulae/Tickly-project-frontend/docs/integration-plan.md

 - Add JSDoc comments to all public methods and classes
 - Document complex business logic and algorithms

-### Group 5: DevOps and Security
-These tasks improve the deployment and security of the application.

-#### Task 14: CI/CD Pipeline Enhancement
-- Set up automated testing in the CI pipeline

-#### Task 15: Environment Configuration
-- Refine environment-specific configurations
-- Implement secure handling of environment variables

-#### Task 16: Security Enhancements
-- Implement Content Security Policy

-## Implementation Strategy
-For each task:
-1. Create a feature branch
-2. Implement the changes
-3. Write unit tests
-4. Submit for review
-5. Address feedback
-6. Merge to main branch

 ## Dependencies and Considerations
 - Error handling should be implemented first as other tasks depend on it
 - State management standardization should be done early as it affects many components
 - UI consistency should be addressed before responsive design
 - Testing should be done alongside implementation

-## Timeline Estimation
-- Group 1: Foundation Improvements - 2-3 days
-- Group 2: Architecture and Performance - 4-5 days
-- Group 3: UI/UX Improvements - 3-4 days
-- Group 4: Testing and Documentation - 2-3 days
-- Group 5: DevOps and Security - 1-2 days

-Total estimated time: 12-17 days

-## Conclusion
-This integration plan provides a structured approach to implementing the tasks in `docs/tasks.md`.
-By following this plan, we can ensure that the work is done efficiently and meets all requirements.